Bioconductor/packagebuilder/documentation/Troubleshooting.md

  of the file.
 If it does not seem to be receiving messages that you know it should have received, then the server needs to be restarted.
 The `ps` command above should have given you a process id (in the second column).
+It may be better to kill off all python or R process - see further comments before killing single process.

  You can kill that process with `kill -9`.

+Depdending on what other processes are running under the pkgbuild account you could also do any of the following to group kill all python, all R, or all pkgbuild process.

+    killall python
+    killall R
+    killall -u pkgbuild

-Then to start or re-start the server, do this:
+Then to start or re-start the server, do this (although better to use the below call do run-build-server script):

     nohup python server.py > server.log 2>&1 &

 Alternatively, you can start all relevant scripts for the spb

     source env/bin/activate
-    killall python
+    (kill any stuck processes)
     ./run-build-server.sh

 **Note** that `pkgbuild`'s crontab has entries that will start the server when the node is rebooted.

-Sometimes if the builder was in the middle of a build, there could be random R processes running that may or may not complete.  similarly to above you could killall R process

-    killall R

-And sometimes still other random processes kicked off by packages

-    ps aux | grep pkgbuild
-    killall -u pkgbuild

 ### Windows Nodes